gurudevnote/newwords/README.md

 Introduction
 =============
-New words is chrome extension for storing new words in local storage of your browser.
-After that you can retrieve the words, view it on a online dictionary.
+NewWords is a chrome extension to store new words in your browser's local storage.
+After that you can retrieve the words, view it on any online dictionary.

 Install
 =============